alejocrojo09/SASpector/README.md

 - `kmer.py`
 - ... (also add some explanations)

-They are not (yet) implemented as command-line tools, anyone is free to use them.
+They are not (yet) implemented as command-line tools, anyone is free to use them at will.
 For the IBP project, they are used in a Snakemake file for automation and high-throughput goals.

 ### References
 - Altschul, S. F., Gish, W., Miller, W., Myers, E. W., & Lipman, D. J. (1990).
 Basic local alignment search tool.
 Journal of Molecular Biology, 215(3), 403–410.